ghy99/DataVerse/README.md

 # To Do: <a id="todo"></a>

 - [ ] Fix `Edit Datasets`.
 Allow Users to edit datasets without bugs.
+    - [ ] Unable to create datasets of the same name as it will crash, which results in being unable to "add" new versions of the dataset.
+Have to do it through edit which will in turn update the dataset with a new version in ClearML.
 - [ ] Fix `Delete Datasets`.
 Allow Users to delete datasets without bugs, including on the ClearML side.
 - [ ] Add ClearML credentials to the `Register Account`.
 Users should upload their ClearML credentials so that DataVerse has access to their ClearML account.
 - [ ] Send credentials along with ClearML Dataset requests to communicate with ClearML servers.
 Currently rely on `clearml.conf` to establish connection to ClearML.
 Not feasible when introducing multiple users.
 - [ ] Improve version tree design, as well as add more information for user to view in version tree, such as metadata details and links to dataset in DataVerse.
 - [ ] Allow multiple dataset selection and manipulation.
-- [ ] Add CSRF Token to allow removal of dataset from groups
+- [ ] Add CSRF Token to allow removal of dataset from groups.
+- [ ] Add a loading screen while uploading datasets to ClearML (There is a long buffer for some reason).